Softsysteme/cems_opensource/Studio/projects/sampleMobileSiebel/Readme.txt

 * search in the Siebel database for customers regarding several criteria
-* create a Sencha Touch Web application to provide the navigational and display interface.
+* create a Sencha Touch Web application to provide the display interface.

 The project has one connector:
 ------------------------------
-* The SiebelConnector is an HTML connector which targets the Siebel application web site. it declares Login as the default transaction.
+* The SiebelConnector is an HTTP connector which targets the Siebel application XML HTTP interface.
+* It declares Login as the default transaction.

-The project has fout sequences:
+The project has five sequences:
 -------------------------------
-* The 'GotoView' sequence simply calls the 'GotoView' transaction but mainly handles errors and converts the returned XML to a format that suits Sencha.
+* The 'GotoView' sequence simply calls the 'GotoView' transaction but mainly handles errors and converts the returned XML to a format that suits the Sencha list in which data are displayed.

-* The 'Login' sequence simply calls the 'Login' transaction.
+* The 'Login' sequence simply calls the 'Login' transaction and handles errors.

+* The 'Logoff' sequence simply calls the 'Logoff' transaction.

 * The 'Search' sequence is more complicated.
 It first calls the 'NewQuery' transaction, then calls the 'ExecuteQuery' transaction.
-  Then, after handling errors, converts the returned XML to a format that suits Sencha.
+  Then, after handling errors, converts the returned XML to a format that suits the Sencha list in which data are displayed.

-* The 'SiebelInvoke' sequence calls the 'InvokeMethod' method, handles errors and converts the returned XML to a format that suits Sencha.
+* The 'SiebelInvoke' sequence calls the 'InvokeMethod' transaction, handles errors and converts the returned XML to a format that suits the Sencha list in which data are displayed.

 Looking at mobile source files:
 -------------------------------